cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

     video_id: A0sKkcvjmYs
 images: []
 ---
-On April 29, 2025, SpaceX launched Starlink Group 12-10 atop a Falcon 9 rocket from Launch Complex 39A at Kennedy Space Center.
-The mission delivered 23 Starlink satellites—including v2 Mini and 13 with Direct-to-Cell capability—into low-Earth orbit inclined at 43 degrees, increasing the total number of Starlink satellites in orbit to more than 7,260.
-The booster, believed to be B1094 on its maiden flight, landed on 'A Shortfall of Gravitas.'
-This marked SpaceX's 50th Falcon 9 launch of the year, reflecting the company's rapid launch cadence with several launches in quick succession.
+On April 29, 2025 at 02:34 UTC, SpaceX launched the Starlink Group 12-10 mission using a brand-new Falcon 9 rocket from Launch Complex 39A at Kennedy Space Center.
+The mission delivered 23 Starlink satellites—including v2 Mini and 13 with Direct-to-Cell capability—into a low-Earth orbit inclined at 43 degrees.
+The booster, believed to be B1094, made a successful droneship landing on 'A Shortfall of Gravitas.'
+This marked SpaceX's 50th Falcon 9 launch of the year, with rapid successive launches including another Starlink mission just hours earlier.
+Of the 50 Falcon 9 flights in 2025, 33 supported Starlink launches.
+Weather conditions were generally favorable, with only minor concerns regarding clouds.